PeterDrake/liber_pythonis/level_i/markdown/find_length_of_a_string.md

 11
 ```

-You indented the last line is to match the previous line, which puts
+You indented the last line is to match the previous line, which put
 it inside the loop:

 ```python